 - your password is stored correctly in your browser's password management or in your password manager when using an automatic password entry (especially after password changes).*

 If the email address is correct and you no longer know your password, have us reset it.

-If your password has been hacked or you no longer have access to your device* on which you are logged into Stackfield, change your password immediately.
+Additionally, if your password has been hacked or you no longer have access to the device* on which you are logged into Stackfield, change your password immediately.